project-fifo/docs/general/clustering.rst

 .. note::

 	The first *Fifo Node* or existing *FiFo Cluster* will likely already contain an admin account so that the `last step of the Installation section <installation.html#initial-administrative-tasks>`_ is not needed.
 If additional admin accounts are created it will not fail the join operation.
-Clean up of redundancies can be performed within the UI or using the fifoadm command.
+A clean up of redundancies can be performed within the UI or using the ``fifoadm`` command.

+____

 Adding a server
 ***************